PaddlePaddle/PaddleClas/docs/en/tutorials/getting_started_retrieval.md

 **Note：**

-* When loading the model to be evaluated, the path to the model file needs to be specified, but it is not necessary to include the file suffix, PaddleClas will automatically complete the `.pdparams` suffix, e.g. [2.2 Model recovery training](#Model recovery training).
+* When loading the model to be evaluated, the path to the model file needs to be specified, but it is not necessary to include the file suffix, PaddleClas will automatically complete the `.pdparams` suffix, e.g. [2.2 Resume Training](#Resume-Training).

 * Metric learning are generally not evaluated for TopkAcc.

-<a name="Export inference Model"></a>
+<a name="Export-Inference-Model"></a>
-## 3. Export inference Model
+## 3. Export Inference Model

-通过导出inference模型，PaddlePaddle支持使用预测引擎进行预测推理。对训练好的模型进行转换：
 By exporting the inference model, PaddlePaddle supports the transformation of the trained model using prediction with inference engine.

 ```bash